alknopfler/alknopfler/README.md

 <h1 align="center">Hi 👋, I'm Alberto Morgante Medina (alknopfler)</h1>
 <h3 align="center">I'm an engineer passionate about cloud, development and new technologies.
 I'm always looking for new challenges in order to improve myself everyday!!!</h3>

-- 👨‍ I'm working as a Principal Software Engineer at @Red Hat
+- 👨‍ I'm working as a Senior Telco Edge Software Engineer at @Suse

 - 👨‍💻 All of my projects are available at [https://github.com/alknopfler](https://github.com/alknopfler)